auremoser/pirateplotr/README.md

 pirateplotr
 ===========

-Ushahidi viz for pirates to plot projects.
+Ushahidi viz for pirates to plot projects and milestones.

 Check out the [example here](http://ushahidi-auremoser.dotcloud.com/#).

 ### about
 This is a simple sortable chart for viewing projects and tracking them on a timeline.
-Future use cases might be adding resources to projects and plotting for planning.

 This is mostly for pirates but also for everyone to have a global view of what's going on when and how the milestones/expectations/resourcing needs shake out.